malvag/distributed-ml-bench/README.md

 shutil.copytree(best_model_path, dst)
 ```

-We add this script to the Dockerfilw, rebuild the image, and create a pod that runs model serving.
+We add this script to the Dockerfile, rebuild the image, and create a pod that runs the script for model selection.

 ```yaml
 apiVersion: v1